wivtech/Substrate-SupplyChain-UI/README.md

 # WiV Supply Chain UI

 The frontend UI for the WiV Supply Chain.
 UI is based on Substrate Front End Template.
+Adding modules for handling assets, roles and flows.

 ## Substrate Front End Template